Probing Pretrained Models of Source Code: Experiments

 \subsection{Per-layer probing performance}

 We now analyse probing results for different Transformer layers.
-Figure~\ref{fig:which_layers_are_the_best} exposes the per-layer performance of all considered pretrained models.
-In syntactic tasks ("Token Path Length", "Token Is Identifier", "AST depth"), the middle (5--8) encoder layers provide the most informative representations, except for the more complex "Token Path Type" task (8--10 encoder layers).
-In the tasks testing the model's understanding of the concepts of identifiers, namespace or data flow, 8--10 encoder layers often perform best.
-Finally, in the NL-connected task, variable naming, the last encoder layers perform best.
-An exception is PLBART, which is a small model (6 layers in encoder/decoder) and in which the last encoder layer is the most effective.
+Figure~\ref{fig:which_layers_are_the_best} shows the per-layer performance of all considered pretrained models.
+In syntax-related, namespace-related, data flow-related, algorithm-related and readability-related tasks, \textit{middle layers (4--10) usually provide the most informative representations}.
+In the ``Variable Name" (and partly in ``Is Variable Misused"), the last layers consistently perform better because the task is closely related to the masked language modeling objective which is usually solved on top of last layers.